npmcdn-to-unpkg-bot/mysite-2016/src/_web_projects/flowstache.md

 ---

 Flowstache is a plug-in for developers who wants a easy way to show instagram images on their web site.
-I built this with <a class="link" href="//kaloja.se">Mattias Haal</a> and <a class="link" href="//filiprundberg.se/">Filip Rund</a> while we studied at Jönköping's University.
+I built this with <a class="link" href="//kaloja.se" target="_blanck">Mattias Haal</a> and <a class="link" href="//filiprundberg.se/" target="_blanck">Filip Rund</a> while we studied at Jönköping's University.

 <!--more-->